UFPR-IPASP-PR/3D-Vision-Benchmark/README.md

   pip install -r requirements.txt
   ```

-  See `requirements.txt` for notes on a couple of packages that couldn't be
-  reliably pinned from the source pip freeze.
+  See `requirements.txt`.
+We recommend Python 3.10.20, as that was the version utilized.

 ## Usage Instructions